AdobeDocs/campaign-standard.en/help/channels/using/about-transactional-messaging.md

 >
 >Adobe Campaign prioritizes processing the transactional messages over any other delivery.

-## Transactional messaging operating principle
+## Transactional messaging operating principle {#transactional-messaging-operating-principle}

 Let's take the example of a company that has a website and on this website its users can buy products.